 - 1 teaspoon extra-virgin olive oil

 - ¼ teaspoon kosher salt

 - ¼ teaspoon freshly cracked black pepper or red pepper flakes, for a bit of heat

 - Steam the broccolini for 4-6 minutes, until bright green and fork tender, but not overcooked.

 - Remove steamer basket and in the same pan, heat olive oil over medium-low heat.

 - Add garlic and sauté for 30-45 seconds, until fragrant.

-- Saute and stir occasionally for 2-3 minutes.
+- Cook and stir occasionally for a final 2-3 minutes.
+Serve hot.